nightroman/FarNet/trunk/RightControl/Readme.txt

 	= PREREQUISITES =

- * Far Manager 2.0.1641+
+ * Far Manager 2.0.1641
- * Plugin FarNet 4.3.26+
+ * Plugin FarNet 4.3.26
- * .NET Framework 2.0+

 	= DESCRIPTION =

-This tool alters editor actions on Ctrl-Left/Right, Ctrl-Shift-Left/Right, Ctrl-Backspace/Delete (step/select/delete by words left or right).
+This tool alters editor actions on Ctrl-Left/Right, Ctrl-Shift/Alt-Left/Right, Ctrl-Backspace/Delete (step/select/delete by words left or right).

-New actions are similar to what many popular editors do on stepping (Ctrl-Left/Right), selecting (Ctrl-Shift-Left/Right) or deleting (Ctrl-Backspace/Delete) by words.
-Example: Visual Studio editor.
+New actions are similar to what many popular editors do on stepping, selecting, or deleting by words.
+Example: Visual Studio editor, Word, WordPad, etc.

 Note:
 RightControl has nothing to do with the right Ctrl key: "right" means "proper".